SolsmaHawk/SDLoopingVideoView/README.md

 John Solsma (Solsma Dev Inc.), solsma@me.com, http://SolsmaDev.com

 ## Apps using SDLoopingVideoView
-If you use SDLoopingVideoView in a public app, email me and I will add it to the list!
+If you're using SDLoopingVideoView in a public app, email me and I will add it to the list!
 ## License

 SDLoopingVideoView is available under the MIT license.
 See the LICENSE file for more info.